CadQuery/cadquery/doc/assy.rst

 =====

 The Plane constraint is simply a combination of both the Point and Axis constraints.
-It is a convienient shortcut for a commonly used combination of constraints.
+It is a convenient shortcut for a commonly used combination of constraints.
 It can be used to shorten the previous example from the two constraints to just one:

 .. code-block:: diff